 We have also put together a tutorial on how to position your workpiece accurately to the millimeter, which can be found here.

 Double-click on the working area to move the laser head to that position and then align your work material with the small arrow marks on the bottom of the front and left side of the laser head.
 You can also check if your design fits on your material as expected by moving the laser head along the edges of your design.

 The highest precision you can get is by engraving a positioning aid on a masking tape (no PVC tape!), thus making your own stencil.
 This is how it works:

 1. Put a piece of a masking tape on the working area inside your Mr Beam.

-3. Now your material can be aligned with the engraved rectangle while you align your design with the rectangle on the screen.
+3. Now your material can be aligned with the engraved rectangle while you align your design with the rectangle quick shape on the screen.

-4. When start the actual laser job, you do not need to delete the rectangle from the working area - simply drag it to "Skip" in the laser settings so it will not be engraved again.
+4. When starting the actual laser job, you do not need to delete the rectangle from the working area - simply drag it to "Skip" in the laser settings, so it will not be engraved again.